Arjun-C-S/quarkjs/ARCHITECTURE.md

 runtime.register_function("log", log_fn)?;
 runtime.register_function("applyDiscount", discount_fn)?;

+// Load and execute a script
 runtime.eval_script("script.js")?;

-runtime.call_export("onStart", &[])?;
+// Call a specific exported function runtime.call_export("onStart", &[])?;

+// Compile to bytecode for fast reloading (Milestone 2) let bytecode = runtime.compile_script("script.js")?;
+runtime.run_compiled(bytecode)?;
 ```

 Scripts are loaded once, exports are called repeatedly.
 The host controls the entire lifecycle.

 ---

-## 9. Script Lifecycle Model
+## 10. Script Lifecycle Model

 ```
 1. Runtime initialization     → QuarkRuntime::new(config)
 2. Host API registration      → register_function(...)
 3. Script loading             → eval_script("script.js")
 4. Export invocation          → call_export("onStart", args)  [repeated]
-5. Event loop processing      → handled internally per tick   [Milestone 2]
+5. Event loop tick            → driven internally by Runtime Manager  [Milestone 2]
 6. Runtime shutdown           → drop(runtime)
 ```

 Scripts are **loaded once** and their exports are **called repeatedly**.
-A script is not re-parsed on every invocation. `run_pending_jobs()` is not exposed as a public host API — it is called internally on each tick.
+A script is not re-parsed on every invocation. `run_pending_jobs()` is not exposed as a public host API — it is called internally by the event loop scheduler on each tick.

 ---

-## 10. Critical Implementation Details
+## 11. Critical Implementation Details

-> These four issues will require a full rewrite of `src/engine/` and `src/bindings/` if not addressed before writing code.
+> These five issues will require a full rewrite of `src/engine/` and `src/bindings/` if not addressed before writing code.

-### 10.1 The Finalizer — Memory Safety for Host Objects
+### 11.1 The Finalizer — Memory Safety for Host Objects

 **Risk:** Without a finalizer, Rust objects exposed to JavaScript live forever on the heap.
 Missing a single `Drop` implementation means the host's RAM bleeds until the process is killed.